The crop factor

 When Canon introduced the EOS camera system back in 1987 it featured a new lens mount – the EF mount (short for ‘electro-focus’).
 A range of EF lenses was introduced at the same time and the number has increased over the years.
 EF lenses have an image circle large enough to cover the full- frame format of film and some digital models.

 In 2003 Canon introduced the first EF-S lens, alongside the EOS 300D.
 EF-S lenses create a smaller image circle to suit the APS-C format.
-An EF-S lens mount was introduced to accept the new lens.
+So an EF-S lens mount was introduced.
 EF and EF-S lenses fit the EF-S mount, but only EF lenses fit the EF mount.

 What does the ‘S’ stand for in ‘EF-S’?